 - 3. If your SQL Server environment uses SQL Server Authentication, select the respective check box and click Change to enter SQL Server credentials.
-By default, the IDERA Dashboard uses your Windows credentials when connecting to the Repository database. - (i) If you use Microsoft SQL Server Authentication, a new window displays where you can type the respective SQL Server login and password. - 4.
-Click Next.
+By default, the IDERA Dashboard uses your Windows credentials when connecting to the Repository database. - If you use Microsoft SQL Server Authentication, a new window displays where you can type the respective SQL Server login and password.